elsajyang/elsajyang_v1.0/_posts/2019-03-03-creating-githubio.md

 <h1>Following the Jekyll docs as a start</h1>
 <p>
-    To learn the basics step by step, the <a href="https://jekyllrb.com/docs/">Jekyll Docs</a> worked well for me.
+    To learn the basics step by step, the <a href="https://jekyllrb.com/docs/" target="_blank">Jekyll Docs</a> worked well for me.
 I recommend following it to learn how to structure your files.
 You create an <code>index.html</code> file and learn the basic HTML file structure.
 You learn about <b>front matter</b>, a way to set variables of a file, sort of like an object and its instance variables.
 And you learn how to employ include and layout files.
 </p>

 <p>